a10networks/a10networks.github.io/faq/unit-test.md

 window.history.pushState({}, 'Test Title', '/cluster/xyz')
 ```

-## Using Redux state, ignoring A10Theme issue, and cannot run a10-gui-framework store procedure
+## If you are using Redux state, ignoring A10Theme issue, and cannot run a10-gui-framework store procedure

 1 createState